KTK-Jadoo/remote-notes/997 Data Science/MongoDB.md

 If \_id is not present during ingest (database load), then it will be added.
 Special operation during projections (more later)

+## MongoDB Query Language

 There are three main types of query in the __MongoDB Query Language__, or MQL:

-1. Retrieval queries: Restricted queries of the form SELECT-WHERE-ORDER-BY-LIMIT
+1. __Retrieval queries__: Restricted queries of the form SELECT-WHERE-ORDER-BY-LIMIT
-2. Aggregation queries: A general pipeline of operators
+2. __Aggregation queries__: A general pipeline of operators
-	- A bit of a misnomer; can capture retrievals as a special case
+	1. A bit of a misnomer; can capture retrievals as a special case
-3. Update queries
+3. __Update queries__